eyurtsev/FlowCytometryTools/doc/source/quick.rst

 The ``apply`` method is a functional, which is just a fancy way of saying that it accepts functions as inputs.
 If you've got a function that can operate on a well (like the function ``count_events``), you can feed it into the ``apply`` method.

-Also, check the API for the ``apply`` method if you're curious.
-The method supports a few useful options.
+Check the API for the ``apply`` method for more details.

-Anyway, the ``apply`` method is particularly useful because it works on plates:
+Anyway, the ``apply`` method is particularly useful because it works on plates.

 .. ipython:: python